School of Social and Political Science

 Background

 I was trained at the University of Leeds, where my PhD focussed the history of nutrition and nutritional medicine in Ghana since the end of the nineteenth century.
-A monograph derived from this project is forthcoming.
+A monograph derived from this project, Between Feast and Famine: Food, Health, and the History of Ghana’s Long Twentieth Century, is forthcoming with UCL Press in early 2025.
 Some of my other work on the history of nutrition can be found here.

-Prior to coming to Edinburgh, I was based at Maastricht University as a Research Fellow on Anna Harris' ERC-funded project, Making Clinical Sense, a historical-ethnographic study of the technologies used medical education.
-Our edited collection, Making Sense of Medicine: Material Culture and the Reproduction of Medical Knowledge, will be available in Autumn 2022.
+Immediately prior to coming to Edinburgh, I was a fellow at the Merian Institute for Advanced Studies in Africa (MIASA) at the University of Ghana.
+Before this I was based at Maastricht University as a Research Fellow on Anna Harris' ERC-funded project, Making Clinical Sense, a historical-ethnographic study of the technologies used medical education.
+Our edited collection, Making Sense of Medicine: Material Culture and the Reproduction of Medical Knowledge, recently won the Amsterdamska Award by the European Association for the Study of Science & Technology (EASST).
+More of our work on technology and the epistemology of medicine can also be found here.

 Publications by user content